Eddie-DZR/Decentralizer/TRADEMARK.md

 # Trademark

-Decentralizer and the Decentralizer logo are trademarks of decentralizer.org and are free to use worldwide for open-source Bitcoin hardware and software (including forks and derivatives).
+Decentralizer and the Decentralizer logo are trademarks of decentralizer.org and are free to use worldwide for open-source Bitcoin hardware and software.

 Please use the name and logo in a way that does not mislead people (no impersonation, no false endorsement).
 Linking back to the original project is appreciated.